kieranelby/dapp-test-runner/README.md

 - DTR.ExpensiveWallet
 - DTR.Poison

-You can create these from a test with [`helper.txn.createContractInstance(name, paramsArray, transactionObj)`](docs/helper.txn.md) just like your own contracts.
+You can create these from a test with [`helper.txn.createContractInstance(name, paramsArray, transactionObj)`](docs/helper.txns.md) just like your own contracts.

 ## API Documentation

+Only functions and properties documented here are intended to be used by tests - any other functions are for internal use by the dapp-test-runner (e.g. ones starting with an underscore).

 ### Runner API Index